mlcommons/training_policies/CONTRIBUTING.md

 4. Support for MLPerf logging is required.

     a.
-Initial support, at least, should be ready by reference freeze time.
+Initial support, at least, must be ready by reference freeze time.
 The final list of logged hyperparameters depends on what would be modifiable by submitters.

     b.
-When the final list of tunable hyperparameters is ready, the final implementation of reference MLPerf logging should be made available.
+When the final list of tunable hyperparameters is ready, the final implementation of reference MLPerf logging must be made available.
 This likely also require changes to the compliance checker to enforce legal values of hyperparameters.

 5. Execution should be deterministic if possible, following rules established in the [convergence document](https://docs.google.com/document/d/15DBV5mM8KHYMjGRsJiztQaz-uxKaekOr2pnwmQl_RT0/edit#heading=h.m94pu2k61l60 "google doc").